liferay/liferay-docs/discover/portal/articles/100-web-experience-management/05-configuring-widgets/02-exporting-importing-widget-data.markdown

-# Exporting/Importing App Data [](id=exporting-importing-app-data)
+# Exporting/Importing Widget Data [](id=exporting-importing-app-data)

 There are times when you want to export/import specific content created from an application, and not deal with site data at all.
-Many Liferay apps allow you to export or import their app data individually.
-These include many of Liferay's collaborative applications, such as the Blogs, Wiki, and Message Boards apps.
+Many Liferay apps allow you to export or import their widget data individually.
+These include many of Liferay's collaborative applications, such as the Blogs, Wiki, and Message Boards.

-Exporting app data produces a `.lar` file that you can save and import into another application of the same type.
-To import app data, you must select a `.lar` file.
-Be careful not to confuse app-specific `.lar` files with site-specific `.lar` files.
+Exporting widget data produces a `.lar` file that you can save and import into another widget of the same type.
+To import widget data, you must select a `.lar` file.
+Be careful not to confuse widget-specific `.lar` files with site-specific `.lar` files.
 See the [Importing/Exporting Pages and Content](/discover/portal/-/knowledge_base/7-0/importing-exporting-pages-and-content) section for a discussion of importing and exporting site page data.

-You can export/import app content two ways.
-You can navigate to the app's administrative area located in the Menu, or you can visit the individual widget that resides on a Liferay page.
-Both export/import menus work the same, but the administrative area may hold different content than its individual app counterpart (e.g., Web Content Admin in Menu and Web Content Display widget will not offer same content for export/import), so be wary of your app selection.
-To reach the Export/Import menu for an app listed in the
+You can export/import widget content two ways.
+You can navigate to the widget's administrative area located in the Menu, or you can visit the individual widget that resides on a Liferay page.
+Both export/import menus work the same, but the administrative area may hold different content than its individual widget counterpart (e.g., Web Content Admin in Menu and Web Content Display widget will not offer same content for export/import), so be wary of your widget selection.
+To reach the Export/Import menu for an widget listed in the Menu:
-Menu:

-1. Go to the app in the Menu.
+1. Go to the widget in the Menu.

 2. Select the *Options* icon (![Options](../../../images/icon-options.png)) from the top right of the page.